 Creamy Lobster Bisque at home is a decadent and elevated meal that's surprisingly easy to make at home with plenty of pantry seasonings, creamy and fresh wild lobster tails.
 Dairy-free + Gluten-free options available.

 If you've ordered lobster bisque from a restaurant or clam shack before, you've probably fallen in love with the sophisticated flavors, creamy texture and thick, warm body.
-Now, you can have that same delicious meal right at home!
+Now, you can have that same delicious meal right at home with this Creamy Lobster Bisque!
 With fresh lobster tails and a few key spices and seasonings, it's easier than you think to make creamy and delightful lobster bisque that's even better than a restaurant!

 A bisque is a kind of soup made with cream.
 It tends to be pureed.
 In this case, the bisque is made with sautéed veggies, seasonings, broth, and fresh lobster.
 Everything gets cooked together, then blended into a smooth, silky texture.
 Lobster bisque is a classic New England dish, but you can enjoy it anywhere you can find lobster!

 Here's what you need for this creamy, dreamy lobster bisque recipe: